InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 ## Title

 Unified source code inventory

 ## Patlet

-Enterprises sometimes may manage software, in particular source code as key company asset, with less rigorousness than other IT hardware inventories which may diminish the opportunities to maximize business value and control liability cost.
-An Enterprise level source code inventory can also exploit opportunities to identify and support potential valuable InnerSource assets.
+Organizations sometimes may manage software, in particular source code as key company asset, with less rigorousness than other IT hardware inventories which may diminish the opportunities to maximize business value and control liability cost.
+An Organization level source code inventory can also exploit opportunities to identify and support potential valuable InnerSource assets.

 ## Problem

-* Some InnerSource stakeholders do not value source code at the same level of other Enterprise assets.
+* Some InnerSource stakeholders do not value source code at the same level of other Organization assets.
-* Organizations within the Enterprise want to select the right InnerSource projects to maximize outcome.
+* Legal Entities within the Organization want to select the right InnerSource projects to maximize outcome.
 * InnerSource Program wants to support the right projects among all the potential candidates.
 * There is no good consolidation of all source code and exploiting business value is ad-hoc.

 ## Context

-* You work on a complex organization under continuous change (e.g., new acquisitions or changing business priorities).
+* You work on Legal Entity within a complex Organization under continuous change (e.g., new acquisitions or changing business priorities).
-* You cannot find all source code touched, shared and consumed within your organization.
+* You cannot find all source code touched, shared and consumed within the Organization.
 * You do not have a clear policy on default sharing level when creating a new project (e.g., Open, Inner or Closed Source).
-* You cannot scan significant parts of your organization's source code looking for duplication, similarity or code smells.
+* You cannot scan significant parts of the Organization's source code looking for duplication, similarity or code smells.
 * You do not know the existing ratios of open source, inner source and closed source and their trend.
 * You cannot measure the diversity of contributions and resulting value for a given project.
 * You cannot identify and optimize tech stack diversity.